systemetric/robocon-website/docs/expanding-functionality.md

 ## USB

-You can use usb devices using the [`serial`](https://pyserial.readthedocs.io/en/latest/shortintro.html) library.
+You can use USB devices using the [`serial`](https://pyserial.readthedocs.io/en/latest/shortintro.html) library.
 The connection will probably open on something similar to `dev/ttyUSB0` but if you can't find it where you expect then connect the device to a Raspberry Pi running a recent OS image and observe where it appears.

 ## UART